Clinton-Nyaore/Web3Clubs-Goats-CV/readme.md

-# Live Object Detection on Live Streams or Videos Flask Web Application using YOLOv8
+# Live Pen Analysis on Live Streams Web Application

-The Object Detection Live Stream Application is a Flask-based web application that allows users to process live video streams or videos from URLs and perform real-time object detection using YOLO (You Only Look Once) model.
-The application uses Streamlink to fetch video streams from URLs and Ultralytics YOLO for object detection.
-It provides a user-friendly interface to control various settings, such as flipping the video horizontally, showing the live stream, and running object detection on the video.
+The Pen Analysis Live Stream Application is a web application that allows farmers to monitor their pens in real time.
+Users (farmers) can process live video streams and perform real-time pen analysis using the YOLO (You Only Look Once) model.
+The application utilizes Ultralytics YOLO for object tracking and Pytorch for analysis.
+It provides a user-friendly interface for control, including flipping the video horizontally, viewing the live stream, and running object detection on the video.

+Additionally, the application connects to a secure farmer's wallet system.
+Upon registration, farmers can connect their wallets to the application to monitor their pens.
+A small fee will be deducted from the wallet for processing the live video stream and real-time pen analysis.
+This fee facilitates the connection of farmers with potential buyers through the platform.

 ## Features